Certificate

 6.2.1.1.
 Conceptual Aspects of Power

 6.2.1.2.
-Importance of Power in Sports Performance Context
+The Importance of Power in a Context of Sport Performance

 6.2.1.3.
 Clarification of Power Terminology